 GameStop Announces Four-For-One Stock Split; Shares Rise

-(Bloomberg) -- GameStop Corp. announced a four-for-one stock split in the form of a dividend, becoming one of the latest companies to do so as the practice has gained in popularity.
+(Bloomberg) -- GameStop Corp. shares jumped 11% in premarket trading on Thursday after announcing a four-for-one stock split in the form of a dividend, becoming one of the latest companies to do so as the practice has gained in popularity.

 Most Read from Bloomberg